Pylons-tech/pylons/TECHNICAL-SETUP.md

 Install [Golangci Lint](https://golangci-lint.run/usage/install/#local-installation), used for code linting.

 ### Starport

-Install [Starport](https://docs.starport.network/intro/install.html), the Cosmos SDK tool used to scaffold and maintain modules, types, messages etc in the Pylons blockchain.
+Install [Starport](https://docs.starport.network/intro/install.html), the Cosmos SDK command-line tool for scaffolding and maintaining modules, types, messages, and other code in the Pylons blockchain.

 #### Make
 Install make which will be used to execute building actions at the development stage.
 The installation procedure will vary depending on your operating system, so